andygout/ner-commodities/README.md

 ## Sample file extracts

 #### `data/commodities-patterns.json`
-- An array of distinct commodities (each both capitalised and lowercased) - more detail can be found in https://github.com/andygout/ner-commodities/wiki/Commodities-patterns-data
+- An array of distinct commodities (each both capitalised and lowercased) - more detail can be found in the [Commodities patterns data wiki]( https://github.com/andygout/ner-commodities/wiki/Commodities-patterns-data)

 ```json
 [